richard-to/richard-to.github.io/programming/_posts/2013-12-14-math-rpg-part-4.md

 ---
 layout: post
-title: "Math RPG - Part 4"
+title: "Math RPG - Part 4: Animation"
 ---

 Just finished finals.
 I should be happy about this, but two days in and I don't know what to do with myself.
 Mostly I feel tired and sleepy.
 I think because of all the late nights and Americano's that I chugged down this week.
 The point of this aside though, is that I didn't work on my RPG for two weeks and I'm not happy about that.
 It's frustrating.